VivianePons/vivianepons.github.com/_posts/2017-04-10-OnlyWoman.md

 in Sage.
 The [sage-devel](https://groups.google.com/forum/#!forum/sage-devel) mailing list is almost 100% men contribution (I think more than 99%).
 Whenever I attended a Sage workshop, especially if it was development-focused as opposed to discovering-sage-focused, it often happened that I was the only woman.
-So when I attended PyCon, I was excepting the same thing.
+So when I attended PyCon, I was expecting the same thing.

 And what a surprise!
 There were so many women!
 I don't know what was the ratio among participants,